Hdoc1509/dev-challenges/vanilla/guess-the-word/README.md

 - Difficulty levels: easy, normal, hard, master, extreme, insane and why
 - Change color of used letters
 - Add border colors to correct and wrong entered letters
+- Show correct word when winning or losing

 ### What I learned